 e.
 Whether the project will make a substantial contribution to knowledge in the field.

 Late or incomplete applications will not be accepted.
 Shortlisted applicants may be invited for an interview.
-Notification of acceptance or rejection will be made known within three months of the closing date.
+Notification of acceptance or rejection will be made known within five months of the closing date.

 Applicants will be assessed based on the following criteria: